-Rip Rap Erosion Control Products are designed to address the strength and erosion control requirements when stabilizing a shoreline.
+Rip rap erosion control products are designed to address the strength and erosion control requirements when stabilizing a shoreline or any area with rip rap.
 Since these areas are specifically prone to erosion, having an extra layer of support underneath the rip rap can help increase the efficiency of your design.

 Rip Rap Locations

 Rip rap is commonly used in locations dealing with high levels of erosion due to wave action, tides, or frequent runoff.
 Due to the seriousness of erosion in these areas, rip rap is used as a permanent solution.
 Some of the places where they have been used most often include the following: